0xPolygonID/issuer-node/cmd/kms_priv_key_importer/readme.md

 - [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) -- if you want to import your private key to AWS KMS
 - [openssl](https://www.openssl.org/) -- if you want to import your private key to AWS KMS

-this tools needs the following environment variables to be set:
+this tools needs the following environment variables to be set up:
 ```
 # Could be either [localstorage | vault] (BJJ) and [localstorage | vault] | aws (ETH)
 ISSUER_PUBLISH_KEY_PATH=pbkey
-ISSUER_KMS_BJJ_PLUGIN=localstorage
 ISSUER_KMS_ETH_PLUGIN=aws

 # if the plugin is localstorage, you can specify the file path (default path is current directory)